Education

 What's happening?

-Indigenous Services Canada supports a number of strategies to provide financial assistance to eligible Indigenous students pursuing post-secondary education.
-Budget 2019 provided $327.5 million over 5 years to enhance the First Nations Post-Secondary Student Support Program.
+Indigenous Services Canada (ISC) supports 3 distinctions-based strategies to provide financial assistance to eligible Indigenous students pursuing post-secondary education.

-After a comprehensive review of federal supports for Indigenous post-secondary education announced in 2019, the Government of Canada committed to work with the Assembly of First Nations, Inuit Tapiriit Kanatami and Métis National Council to develop distinctions-based strategies to advance post-secondary education.
+In accordance with a comprehensive review of federal supports for Indigenous post-secondary education announced in 2019, the Government of Canada committed to work with the Assembly of First Nations, Inuit Tapiriit Kanatami and the Métis National Council to develop distinctions-based strategies to advance post-secondary education opportunities.

 These strategies incorporate student support, understanding of local needs and community-based programs and services to holistically support Indigenous students to attain a post-secondary credentials.